EDU Courses

 This course teaches pre-service candidates instructional design, activities, and techniques for middle grades education.
 Formal acceptance to Teacher Education program is required.
 Courses taken at other institutions will not be accepted in lieu of this course, except on review and agreement by the course professor and Chair of the Education Department.

-Prerequisite: Formal acceptance to the Teacher Education Program or permission of the instructor
+Prerequisite: formal acceptance to the Teacher Education Program or permission of the instructor

 EDU 4500 SEMINAR IN EDUCATION (2)